Cathy347Le/made-from-scratch/notes.md

   - Setup constants, reducers, store, actions, component, Redex dev tools
   - Create Register Page - WHY DO MY ERRORS NOT DISPLAY.
 FRONTEND DOES NOT DISPLAY THE SAME ERROR AS SERVER LOG

+    #### UPDATE PROFILE ENDPOINT AND SETUP PROFILE FRONTEND

+    - We already as have profile route and controller.
+Want to add a update profile endpoint and test in Postman